The end of my first forestry job, the end of summer and the end of my marriage- Then

 End of college and start of my short Career as a Forester- Then

 It must have been near 100 degrees, or it seemed so anyway.
 There was an ongoing smog alert.
 When was it not smoggy here, I wondered?
 I was literally in over my head.
 I had trouble moving forward.
 I had trouble moving back down the way I had just come.
 And since I knew at this point that I had missed something, I figured I only had one direction that made any sense to me, and that was up.
-Going back down, or to either side would just tire me out more, or I might be going away from a clearing, or the resumption of the trail.
+Going back down or to either side would just tire me out more, or I might be going away from a clearing or the resumption of the trail.

 Somehow, I got up the strength to push on uphill through the head-high manzanita.
-At times I was up in it, actually off of the ground.
+At times, I was up in it, actually off the ground.
 It made it a bit easier to see ahead, but not being on the ground is also harder on your feet.
 My legs were already weak from this struggle, and I was starting to hyperventilate.
 Something at this point must have taken over.
 I really have no idea how I got through it, but suddenly I was free of the brush.
-There was still not a path, but I just kept climbing.
+There was still no path, but I just kept climbing.
 Eventually, I got to the top of the climb.
 I had no idea at that point which way to go to our jeep.
 I just started walking.
 And I use the term loosely.
 I was dead on my feet.
 My legs were barely moving, feet dragging.
 I knew I was breathing too shallowly and was losing control of how I was breathing, but I had to keep going.

 My breathing got better, and my numbness disappeared.
 When the hospital crew was sure I could function, they let me go.
 Work for that day was done.
 It was a Friday; time to rest for the weekend.
 My crew had some phone calls and reports to make about what had happened to me, and how they would ensure it would not happen again.
 No one ever asked me my side of it.
 I would have told them my crew members had left me in the canyon and had failed to make sure I was behind them.
 Then they had continued to the jeep as if nothing was wrong.
 I was surprised I had made it to the jeep.
 I had no clue where it was compared to where I came up out of the canyon.
-Evidently they had been honking the horn since they realized I was not right behind them.
-I had been so out of it, I had no memory of hearing anything.
+Evidently, they had been honking the horn since they realized I was not right behind them.
+I had been so out of it that I had no memory of hearing anything.

-The summer continued.
-Later, we had to go back to that plot to re-take certain data.
-It was equally hot, and smoggy.
-They made jokes about me keeping up with them on the way out.
-I kept so close to my “leader” on the way out, I was literally at his heels.
+I was acclimated by then.
+I kept so close to my “leader” on the way out that I was literally at his heels.
 He knew I was right there, and the competitive instinct of this clown made him go even faster.
 I kept up with him, no matter how fast he went.
-When we got to the top, he doubled over with his hands on his knees panting.
-I stopped momentarily and asked if he was OK, and then just kept walking.
+When we got to the top, he doubled over, hands on his knees, panting.
+I stopped for a moment to ask if he was OK, then kept walking.
 Either my conditioning was improving, or he was drinking way too much beer after work.

 Mistaken identity at gunpoint- then but told now